mlfoundations/evalchemy/eval/README.md

 # 🧪 Evalchemy

-> A framework for Gold Standard Language Model Evaluations
+> *A framework for Gold Standard Language Model Evaluations*

-This evaluation framework builds upon the [LM-Eval-Harness](https://github.com/EleutherAI/lm-evaluation-harness) to provide a unified, easy-to-use platform for language model evaluation.
+The [Datacomp community](https://datacomp.ai) and [Bespoke Labs](https://bespokelabs.ai) are excited to introduce Evalchemy, a unified and easy-to-use platform for evaluating Language models.
+Evalchemy builds upon the [LM-Eval-Harness](https://github.com/EleutherAI/lm-evaluation-harness) to provide a unified, easy-to-use platform for language model evaluation.
 We've streamlined the process by:

-- Integrating multiple popular evaluation repositories into a single, cohesive framework
-- Providing simple installation and unified dependencies
-- Supporting both data-parallel and model-parallel evaluation strategies
-- Offering consistent interfaces across different benchmarks

 ### Key Features